13 (2010 film): Plot

 In the first round, the participants each get one bullet in their revolver, they are arranged into a circle, and each has to aim his revolver at the man in front of him.
 Ferro tries to back out, but he is forced to participate.
 As #13, he survives the first round and fires his gun only after being threatened with death.
-In the second round, in which two bullets are placed in each gun, Ferro survives only because the man behind him is killed before he could fire.
+In the second round, in which two bullets are placed in each gun, Ferro survives only because the man behind him is killed before he could fire, as a bullet was in the chamber.
 In the third round, with three bullets in each gun, Ferro again survives, along with four other men.
-Ferro is one of two survivors randomly chosen to participate in a duel.
+In the final round, Ferro is one of two survivors randomly chosen to participate in a duel.
 The three others are finished and get a large sum of money.
-One of them, Patrick Jefferson, who was brought from prison to compete, is surprised that he is free to go, and he is escorted out by Jimmy, one of the employees.
-Jimmy then tries to kill Jefferson, attempting to steal a map Jefferson has, leading to money he has stashed from a robbery.
+Jimmy then tries to garrote Jefferson to steal the map of the loot to take all the money for himself.
 Another employee catches Jimmy in the act, and demands that he stop, insisting that nobody is allowed to harm the surviving players.
-Jefferson collects his belongings and leaves.
+Jefferson then reveals the supposed map to Jimmy which turns out to be blank paper and mock Jimmy for being fooled by him.
+As the angered Jimmy leaves, Jefferson collects his belongings and leaves but not before burning the paper, which turns out to be the hidden real map of his loot so no one can find it, as well as fooling Jimmy from pursuing him later on.

 Against the odds, Ferro wins the duel and gets $1,850,000 (USD).
 He also learns that his opponent won his last 3 duels.
 He collects his winnings and sneaks away from the mansion, arriving at a train station.
 When he spots police closing in on him, he stashes his winnings in a garbage can.
 After being interrogated by the police, he retrieves the money and sends it to his family, via registered mail, and buys a toy for his sister's birthday.
 However, on the way home, he is shot by Jasper, partly in revenge for Ferro having killed Ronald, and partly to steal the money, as he thinks Ferro still has the money with him.
 Jasper escapes with the money bag, not knowing that it only contains the toy.
+Before dying, Ferro takes out the package receipt and swallows it so the authority and Jasper will not be able to trace the money.